 - a tree branch (mine was a dead weed from the backyard – meh, it worked!)

-Ok, so to start, cut out your fabric.
-The general rule here is to use a piece twice as wide as it is tall.
+Ok, so to start with the pumpkins you need to cut out your fabric.
+The general rule here is to use a piece of fabric twice as wide as it is tall.
 So I have three sizes: 10″ tall by 20″ wide, 8″ tall by 16″ wide and 6″ tall by 12″ wide.

-1. Start by folding your fabric in half with the two short edges together and right sides together, and sew down the side
+Fabric Pumpkins Step 1: Start by folding your pumpkin fabric in half with the two short edges together and right sides together, and sew down the side

 And voila!
 There you have the DIY Fabric Pumpkins.